AndersonC96/Pokedex/README.md

 # Pokedex

-Projeto realizado com PHP no backend e HTML, CSS e JavaScript no frontend.
+Project carried out using PHP on the back-end and HTML, CSS and JavaScript on the front-end.